Pamir Mountains: Tourism

 In December 2009, the New York Times featured articles on the possibilities for tourism in the Pamir area of Tajikistan.
 2013 proved to be the most successful year ever for tourism in the region and tourism development continues to be the fastest growing economic sector.
-The META (Murghab Ecotourism Association) website (www.meta.tj) provides an excellent repository of tourism related resources for the Eastern Pamir region.

 Strategic position

 Historically, the Pamir Mountains were considered a strategic trade route between Kashgar and Kokand on the Northern Silk Road, a prehistoric trackway, and have been subject to numerous territorial conquests.
-The Northern Silk Road (about 2600 km in length) connected the ancient Chinese capital of Xi'an over the Pamir Mountains towards the west to emerge in Kashgar before linking to ancient Parthia.
-In the 20th century, they have been the setting for Tajikistan Civil War, border disputes between China and Soviet Union, establishment of US, Russian, and Indian military bases, and renewed interest in trade development and resource exploration.
-China has since resolved most of those disputes with Central Asian countries.
+The Northern Silk Road (about 2600 km in length) connected the ancient Chinese capital Chang'an with Kashgar over the Pamir Mountains towards the west, and from there continued to ancient Parthia.
+In the 20th century, these mountains have been the setting for the Tajikistan Civil War, border disputes between China and the Soviet Union, establishment of military bases by the US, Russia, and India, and renewed interest in trade development and resource exploration.
+The Chinese government says it has resolved most of the disputes it had with Central Asian countries.